WojciechMatuszewski/programming-notes/aws-stuff.md

 * instead of doing AssumeRoleWithWebIdentity (like with Google and Facebook) AWS performs **AssumeRoleWithSAML**

 - **can be used to access AWS console**.
 This is **not the case with Web Identity**.

+#### Identity Brokers

+- sometimes your identity store might **not be compatible with SAML 2.0**.
+Then you will need to **create your own identity broker**

+* this usually works as follows
+  - identity broker check if user is already authenticated to your internal system
+  - calls *sts:AssumeRole* or *sts:GetFederationToken* to get the credentials
+  - passes those credentials to users (remember these are temporary credentials)

 #### User Pools